silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 prompt.
 That's because the shell normally doesn't display the exit code of the program it runs and our program doesn't have any instruction to print anything.
-To check that the program actually worked, we can run another command which prints the exit code of the previous command:
+To check that the program actually worked, we can run another command which prints the exit code of the last command that was entered:

     # echo $?
     7